microsoft/adfsToolbox/diagnosticsModule/README.md

 * **FederationServer**: Federation Server (Farm) host name Federation Server (Farm) host name
 * **AppliesTo**: Identifier of the target relying party
-* **Credential**: Optional Username Credential used to retrieve the token **Usage**: `Test-AdfsServerToken -FederationServer sts.contoso.com -AppliesTo urn:examplerpt`
+* **Credential**: Optional Username Credential used to retrieve the token

+**Usage**: `Test-AdfsServerToken -FederationServer sts.contoso.com -AppliesTo urn:examplerpt`

 ## Test-AdfsServerHealth
-* verifyO365: Boolean parameter that will enable Office 365 targeted checks.
+* **verifyO365**: Boolean parameter that will enable Office 365 targeted checks.
 It is true by default
-* verifyTrustCerts: Boolean parameter that will enable additional checks for relying party trust and claims provider trust certificates.
+* **verifyTrustCerts**: Boolean parameter that will enable additional checks for relying party trust and claims provider trust certificates.
 It is false by default

 **Usage**: `Test-AdfsServerHealth -VerifyOffice365:<$true / $false> -VerifyTrustCerts:<$true / $false>`

 ## Contributing
 You are welcome to contribute to the module and provide suggestions.
 We encourage you to fork this project, include any scripts you use for managing AD FS, and then do a pull request to master.
 If your scripts work, we'll include them so everyone can benefit.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide